 N: I mean, it’s been kind of brewing since I started.
 I went through different variations; I wasn’t happy with the stuff I was writing in college.
 It was very singer-songwrity.
 So then, I kind of just swallowed my pride, and decided to collaborate with people.
 I have control issues.
 So, once I started collaborating with people, I was able to write the music that was stuck in my head that I don’t know how to program on the computer.
 Since then, I’ve been learning.
 That brought me to when I started writing, ‘Nightmare.’
 I had, in my head, the sounds that I wanted to make.
 Luckily, when I first started writing, I was working with my friend, Danny, who understands my language of, “I want it to sound more like this,” and making weird noises with my mouth.
 So, he can figure it out and help me.
 But, since then, I’ve kind of upped myself on writing on logic.
 I taught myself more about the program, and I’ve been producing my own stuff now, so that has given me a bunch of freedom to explore without anybody else’s input.

 RMS: That was one of the things that I found pretty impressive, was the fact that you’re self-taught and self-produced.
-When you perform live, you’re just you and some pre-recorded music tracks; that right there is pretty incredible.
+When you perform live, it’s just you and some pre-recorded music tracks; that right there is pretty incredible.
 Is that intimidating at all, or was it intimidating when you first started?
 All of the focus is 100% on you.

 N: Oh, yeah.
 I hadn’t played out much before the tour I went on last year, the, “Industrial Pop,” tour.
 For the first show, I was throwing up before, and I had really bad stage fright.
 I get really freaked out if I haven’t been playing very often.
 I was excited, but it is intimidating- just you.
 I did have a whole set-up, when I started that tour, of how I was going to play it.
 I wanted to play some aspects of it live, and it just didn’t work.
 Part of my equipment got fried during the second gig, which was Tiajuana.
 I was like, “Alright, we’re doing tracks.”
 I do want more people on stage with me.
 I’m actually looking to hire a keyboardist, so I’ve been auditioning people for that.
 Again, I have to release a little bit of control about the live performance.
 I program my lights, I program exactly how the show goes, like the timing in between them; everything I have meticulously down to time.
 Having somebody else come in- you have to kind of lean a little bit.